Storage Functions

 Freeze

-The transfer::freeze function is public function used to put an object into an immutable state.
+The transfer::freeze_object function is public function used to put an object into an immutable state.
 Once an object is frozen, it can never be changed, and it can be accessed by anyone by immutable reference.

 The function signature is as follows, only accepts a type with the key ability.
 Just like all other storage functions, it takes the object by value: